uri-templates-time/specification/specification-1.1.0.md

 * `$S` zero-padded two digit second
 * `$N` zero-padded nine digit nanoseconds

 Consider this example template: `data_$Y-$(m;pad=none)-$d.dat`.
 The file names will have year `$Y`, month number `$m`, and day-of-month `$d` elements.
 The modifier on the month field indicates that the month numbers are not zero-padded.
-The day-of-month numbers are zero-padded, because this is the default behavior of the `$d` code.
+The day-of-month numbers are zero-padded because this is the default behavior of the `$d` code.
 File names generated from this template would look like this:

 ```
 data_2015-9-28.txt  (notice that the month 9 value is not zero-padded)